‘The Bachelor’ 2017 Spoilers – Episode 9: Fantasy Suite Brings Drama And Sex?

 “Time heals all.
 Since then, I’ve been able to get back into work and be with family and friends, I’ve moved on from it.
 My biggest thing is, I just want Nick to be happy.
 If he’s found that with someone else, then that makes me happy too.”

-Rachel may have received the “First Impression Rose” in the season opener, and she last a long time, but it simply wasn’t meant to be.
+Rachel may have received the first impression rose in the season opener, and she did last a long time, but it simply wasn’t meant to be.

 Don’t expect any more cliffhangers this season as ABC has really caught up with what the spoiler sites have been saying for so long.
 There are not going to be any further “To Be Continued” moments to push the rose ceremony eliminations to the next episode or anything like that.
 Look for things to happen in order and as described above.